AaltoSciComp/blog/content/2023/kickstart-2023-wrap-up.rst

 - Really good format with the streaming and the shared document for questions. ooooo
 - The cat kept me focused in the lecture
-- Live interaction with the instructes were very helpful and excercises were nice
+- Live interaction with the instructes were very helpful and exercises were nice
 - I really appreaciate the instructors took the time to explain the jargons, instead of just letting them fly around. o
 - The fact that the instructors were really nice contributed to the